More about SKF India Limited

 | forwardEps | 53.150000 |

-SKFINDIA's forward EPS falling below its trailing EPS suggests the company is expected to be less profitable this year.
-This signals a potential decline in earnings, which may raise concerns about SKFINDIA's financial future.
+SKFINDIA's forward EPS being lower than its trailing EPS suggests the company is expected to see reduced profitability in the current financial year compared to the previous one.
+This signals a potential decline in earnings, raising concerns about future financial performance.

 Price projections: